sophielluo/sophie/README.md

-# Getting Started with Create React App
+# Welcome to my website!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts